rutwikdeshmukh/netflix-clone/Readme.txt

                     >>> If grafana is not accepting the password in the console, do this: kubectl exec --stdin --tty <stable-grafana-POD-NAME> -- /bin/bash grafana-cli admin reset-admin-password <NEW-PASSWORD>
+    #Step 6(Optional):
+                1. Login to your grafana console
+                2. Navigate to Connections >> Add connections >> Search for 'Prometheus' >> Add New Data Sources
+                3. Provide Name, Server URL(LoadBalancer of Prometheus Server URL) and Click on 'save & test'
+                4. Navigate to Home >> Dashboards >> New Dashboard >> Import Dashboard and provide the ID of the the desired dashboard from https://grafana.com/grafana/dashboards/

 PORT-FORWARDING == kubectl -n <NAMESPACE_NAME> port-forward service/<SERVICE_NAME> 8080:80